If you're wanting to save the most money but still have weekends full of adventures, you'll want to check out our most affordable ILP countries.

 All About Affording A Semester Abroad

 We’ve outlined a couple of pointers when it comes to picking a country, then highlighted our top three choices for volunteers looking to experience a semester abroad without spending too much.
+Luckily for you, we have affordable programs and countries spread around the globe, so you have choose a part of the world that's the best fit for you (and your wallet).

 Choose An Exchange Country